Siddhant24/polltex/README.md

 * As an unauthenticated or authenticated user, you can see and vote on everyone's polls but only once.
 (IP testing for unauthenticated users, I know it can be easily bypassed)
 * As an unauthenticated or authenticated user, you can see the results of polls in chart form.
 * As an authenticated user, if you don't like the options on a poll, you can create a new option.

+## Authentication
+Users can login using their Github accounts.
+This feature uses a Github OAuth application.
+On being asked, users must authenticate polltex to receive their info.